stuartgl/FoundIt/README.md

 The use case for FoundIt is something along the lines of:
 * Pentester is sent onsite to perform security assessment in a location:
-    * Without internet connectivity; and
+    * without internet connectivity; and
-    * With strict confidentiality requirements (read: laptop and test data stay on prem)
+    * with strict confidentiality requirements (read: laptop and test data stay on prem)
-* Testing is completed and issues are found
+* Testing is completed and issues are found.
-* Consultant now has the fun of:
+* Consultant now potentially has the fun of:
-    * Jumping through hoops to get the boilerplate findings from the company wiki/findings DB into the test machine so they can write the report.
+    * Jumping through hoops to get the template findings from the company wiki/findings DB into the test machine so they can write the report.
     * Jumping through even more hoops to get the ~REDACTED~ list of findings out to a machine where they can access the company findings DB and run M$ Word to write the ~REDACTED~ report there instead.
     * Writing the report findings from memory there and then (likely without QA if they are testing alone) so they client can receive their typo laden report immediately.
-    * Copy+Pasta of the findings from the VA tool and remember to amend: "~Nessus~ ConsulancyInc detected CGI Generic SQL Injection".
+    * Copy+Pasta of the findings from a VA tool and remember to amend: "~Nessus~ CompanyName detected CGI Generic SQL Injection".

 Or
-* Do the work upfront of parsing the existing findings database into JSON.
+* Do the work upfront of parsing an existing company findings database into JSON.
 * Clone this/your forked repo and drop that JSON file on to the test machine just before going dark.
-* Search the findings locally onsite without having to spin up your own small docker datacenter to run a clone of the company findings wiki
+* Search the findings locally without having to spin up your own docker datacenter to run a clone of the company findings wiki (or just ctrl+f the JSON file that I forced you to make)

 __NB: At present this repository is not shipping with template findings beyond those which demonstrate rudimentary functionaility.__